rbmarliere/tboox-api/readme.md

 * Receive the index of all items in the user collection that may be filtered by the GET parameter 'filter'

 ###### POST /api/collection
-* Store a new item in the user collection using the POST parameter 'collection'
+* Store a new item in the user collection using the POST parameter 'object'

 #### REVIEW